 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Pennsylvania State University has set ambitious climate commitments aimed at achieving carbon neutrality by 2050.
-As part of their long-term strategy, the university plans to offset the remaining 20% of greenhouse gas (GHG) emissions through carbon offset projects by 2050.
+As part of its long-term strategy, the university plans to offset the remaining 20% of its greenhouse gas (GHG) emissions through carbon offset projects by this target year.
 This initiative encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
-Currently, there is no specific emissions data available for the most recent year, indicating a need for further transparency in reporting.
-However, the university's commitment to carbon neutrality demonstrates a proactive stance in addressing climate change and aligns with industry standards for sustainability.
-The university's climate action plan, which outlines these commitments, is a significant step towards reducing its environmental impact and contributing to global climate goals.
+Currently, there is no specific emissions data available for the university, indicating a need for further transparency in its carbon footprint reporting.
+However, the commitment to carbon neutrality aligns with industry standards and demonstrates a proactive stance in addressing climate change.
+The university's climate action plan, detailed in the Centre Region Climate Action and Adaptation Plan, outlines these commitments and serves as a framework for future initiatives.
+As the university progresses towards its goals, it will be essential to monitor and report on emissions data to track its performance and ensure accountability in its climate efforts.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.